 Our projects are characterized by a multi-faceted approach to the issues at hand - in the SharOn project we looked at the sharing economy and the development of smart cities.
 Digitalization in global processes has no secrets from us, thanks to the Chain React project (Horizon 2020).

 At Horizon 2020 Engineroom, we study technology trends - we publish the results of our analysis in the form of easy-to-read visualizations.
-Together with the Warsaw Banking Institute and the Cyberium Foundation, we studied work automation in the banking sector.
+Together with the Warsaw Banking Institute and the Cyberium Foundation, we are researchingthe automation of work in the financial sector.
+As part of a project funded by the Ministry of Science and Higher Education, we are analysing the Polish blockchain ecosystem.

 We are not afraid of difficult, important and, above all, current topics.
 During the ongoing pandemic, we examined its impact on Poles' family lives, women's position in the workforce, and the health of the marketing and events industry.